-- The Board of Directors is aware of the executive compensation paid in the 2020/21 fiscal year. - That no performance increases or adjustments will be actioned by the Board of Directors for the 2020/21 performance year. - The compensation information (based on audited financial statements) being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with the employer. - It includes the value of any pre or post-employment payments made during the 12-month period before or after the term of employment. - Compensation provided was within approved compensation plans based on financial audited statements and complies with these guidelines.
+- The board is aware of the executive compensation paid in the 2021/22 fiscal year. - The compensation information (based on audited financial statements) being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with the employer. - It includes the value of any pre or post-employment payments made during the 12-month period before or after the term of employment. - Compensation provided was within approved compensation plans based on financial audited statements and complies with these guidelines.